-Have you ever attended a conference call and ended up being confused the whole call because half of the time you couldn’t even understand the speaker properly?
+Have you ever attended a conference call and ended up being confused throughout the presentation because half of the time you couldn’t understand the speaker properly?
 If you’re like us, a particularly horrific scenario just popped up in your mind.
 Don’t worry, you’re not the only one who’s had trouble with this.

-Conferencing calling is now part of an organization’s daily operations and may not seem like it’s worth thinking too heavily about, that isn’t really the case.
-It’s easy to get distracted from doing adequate preparations for a conference call because so many businesses are using them and touting the many benefits it carries for your business and your workforce, you simply can’t overlook the preparation needed for hosting a call.
+Conferencing calling is now part of an organization’s daily operations and while it may not seem like it’s worth thinking too heavily about, that isn’t really the case.
+It’s easy to get distracted from doing adequate preparations for a conference call because so many businesses are using them and touting the many benefits that they carry for their business and their workforce.
+But in reality, you simply can’t overlook the preparation needed for hosting a call.
 There are many things to consider and it’s important to not count your eggs before they hatch.

-Remember that poor audio quality can be associated with lack of professional competence or credibility.
+Remember that poor audio quality can be associated with a lack of professional competence or credibility.
 Being able to clearly hear and understand what your colleagues are saying is imperative for collaboration and productivity to prevail.
 That’s only one consideration out of the many you’ll get to know after reading this blog.

 Now to guarantee that your conference call will run as smoothly as possible without any technical glitches, be aware of these commonly encountered issues and learn how you can work around them:

-This is perhaps one of the most important conference call features and also among the most overlooked one.
-This is because conference calls are being done on a daily basis that most participants think that security has become a given.
+This is perhaps one of the most important conference call features and also among the most overlooked ones.
+This is because conference calls are being hosted on such a daily basis that most participants think that security has become a given.
 Why would any company choose not to secure their conference calls anyway?
 If they’re hosting them so much, you’d think they’d do their best to protect themselves?
 But really, if a call’s security has been compromised, critical data may fall into the wrong hands.
 Conference calls often include the discussion of confidential and sensitive information and as such, crucial company details may be at risk which can affect operations.
 Worse, it can also result in loss of revenue.
 This is why it’s important to make sure that your conference calls are secure.

 Poor call quality